groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Excel Binary Spreadsheet (.xlsb) specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
+Represents an Excel Binary Spreadsheet (.xlsb), which specifies the Excel Binary File Format.
+It is a collection of records and structures that specify Excel workbook content.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/xlsb